Peñarol: Beach soccer

 In January 2013 Peñarol inaugurated its beach soccer section.
 Diego Monserrat, goalkeeper of the Uruguay national team for many years, was the institution's first coach in this sport, while also goalkeeper Felipe Fernández was the club's first captain.
 In the second half of the same month, Peñarol won one of the three groups of five teams, that formed the qualification tournament to the "Super Liga", name given to the Uruguayan Championship of the discipline.
 After victories on quarterfinals and semi-finals, Peñarol was declared champion of the tournament without the need of a final, after the other semi-final was suspended.

 Rugby

-Peñarol have announced that they will form a rugby union section to compete in the inaugural 2020 season of the Superliga Americana de Rugby, to be start in February 2020.
-Peñarol Rugby will be the only representative of Uruguay at the competition.
+Peñarol have announced that they will form a rugby union section to compete in the inaugural 2020 season of Super Rugby Americas (previously Superliga Americana de Rugby), which started in February 2020.
+The first season was not completed due to the COVID-19 pandemic.
+Peñarol Rugby is currently the only representative of Uruguay in the competition.
+Since the first edition of Super Rugby Americas, home fixtures are played at the Estadio Charrúa in the Carrasco neighborhood of Montevideo.
+Estadio Charrúa is also home to the Uruguay national rugby union team, with several World Cup qualification and test matches being hosted here.
+The stadium has a seating capacity of 14,000.

-Peñarol Rugby was the Champion of the 2022 Súper Liga Americana de Rugby season.
+Peñarol Rugby reached their first final in 2021, losing to Argentine side Jaguares XV 36–28.
+To date, Peñarol Rugby have won Super Rugby Americas three times, with their first title won in 2022 against Chilean side, Selknam, with a final score of 24–13.
+The 2023 edition also ended in a victory, with Peñarol winning against Argentine team Dogos XV 23–17.
+The 2025 final saw a repeat of the 2023 edition, with Peñarol securing the title against the Dogos XV with a final score of 35–34.